Demarker Indicator Strategy – Sniper Market Timing

 The main idea behind the On Balance Volume indicator is that the market price will follow where the volume flow is going.

-The way you can use this Demarker trading strategy is very simple.
+The way you can use this Demarker trading strategy is simple.
 Look on the OBV to read the market bias.
 If volume is increasing, then we only want to buy thus we would only look for oversold readings on the DeM indicator.

 Conclusion – Best Demarker Trading Guide